 Despite having made pledges that were remarkably similar to her left-wing opponent, Mun Jae-in, during a hard fought campaign in late 2012, a quick glance at her track record shows that her promises are not exactly, well, promises.

 Ms. Park’s hullabaloo campaign is understandable: she had to reel in popular support.
 As the Canadian newspaper, The Toronto Star underlines, South Korea’s first female President had to appeal to right-wing and center voters, as many were deeply dissatisfied with former President Lee Myung-bak’s administration.
 Being staunchly conservative, she also had to please the big South Korean corporations, which “have grown so powerful they threaten to eclipse national laws.”

-At the same time, she had to bear in mind her largest group of fans: Korea’s elderly, who see in her a reflection of her father, Park Chung-hee, the country’s military strongman and dictator who gleefully suppressed democratization from 1963 to 1979 until his assassination.
+At the same time, she had to bear in mind her largest group of fans: Korea’s elderly, who see in her a reflection of her father, Park Chung-hee, the country’s military strongman and dictator who heavy-handedly suppressed democratization from 1963 to 1979 until his assassination.